Welcome to Paprika Recipe Manager!

 All Recipes is the default selected category, which displays all of your recipes in alphabetical order.

-The search bar can be accessed by scrolling down your list of recipes on the recipes screen.
+The recipes screen contains a search button that you can tap to search for specific recipes in your collection.
 Simply start typing and your recipes listing will be filtered by the search term.

 By default, the search bar searches for your recipes based on the name of the recipe.
-You can use the results
+You can use the filter

-button on the right to change the search type between:
+above the keyboard to change the search type between:

 To add a new recipe, press the + button in the upper right hand corner of the recipes screen.